Helpful tips when offering Light Chainsaw services.

 Remember these saws are more dangerous to use than any of your other pieces of equipment.
 One slip and you’ve cut off a leg or the saw has kicked back unexpectedly and you’ve got a major gash some where on your body.

 If you have not had any prior experience using chainsaws then taking a training course is highly recommended.

 I also suggest that you only take on jobs that don’t require you climbing any tree unless you are extremely confident scaling trees.

-The type of job should be limited to cutting down trees that have already partially fallen over, trees that are already on the ground (may have been just blown over in last big storm) or smaller trees that will not come into contact with hydro (electrical) or any other type of line near a residential or commercial property.
+The type of job should be limited to cutting down trees that have already partially fallen over or trees that are already on the ground (may have been just blown over in last big storm).
+A third option, smaller trees that will not come into contact with hydro (electrical) or any other type of line near a residential or commercial property.

 Keep in mind that you will probably need to talk to your insurance company before attempting to offer this service as they may not cover you if you knock off someone’s hydro service to their business, land a tree on a nearby car or cut yourself.

 Remember that this type of work should just be a side or add on service that should have little or no risk if you are asked to cut down a tree that is still standing.
 If you feel that it is too close to wires or other property that can be damaged by an improperly felled tree then refer that job to a professional tree service.